 Suitable for adults or kids

 The wallet-friendly Rockland Double Handle Rolling Backpack is an excellent choice for adults and kids alike.
-Measuring 17 x 13 x 10 inches, it's slightly smaller than average, but the compact design makes it all the more portable.
+Note that it's slightly smaller than average, but the compact design makes it all the more portable.

 This backpack-suitcase combo is made of durable polyester with a plastic stand and a metal telescoping handle.
 It comes in a handful of colors and patterns, including sophisticated neutrals, polka-dots, and leopard print.